-- The safety and efficacy of cidofovir has not been established in children <18 years of age.
+- The safety and efficacy of cidofovir have not been established in children <18 years of age.

 - Because of the risk of potential long-term carcinogenic and reproductive toxicity, cidofovir should be used with caution in children and only when potential benefits outweigh risks.

-The safety and efficacy of cidofovir has not been evaluated in adults >60 years of age.
+The safety and efficacy of cidofovir have not been evaluated in adults >60 years of age.